swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 #### Levels of gray

-You can also easily get levels of gray.
+You can also get levels of gray.

 ```css
 /* Before */